Department of Neonatology

 The history of the Department of Neonatology is closely associated with the establishment and development of the Department of Obstetrics and Gynecology and the Department of Pediatric Medicine.
-In 1992, by the decree of the Rector of Kaunas Medical Academy (currently - Lithuanian University of Health Sciences, LUHS), the Department of Neonatology was established and started operating as an independent unit.
-Since then the Department has achieved the unity of clinical practice, studies, and research.
-Physician Antanas Pužas was the first Head of the Department; he was succeeded by Assoc.
-Prof. Dalia Daugėlienė (since 2001) and by Assoc.
-Prof. Eglė Markūnienė (since 2004).
-Since 2011, the Department is headed by Dr. Rasa Tamelienė.
+The Department of Neonatology was founded as an autonomous unit by the decree of the Rector of Kaunas University of Medicine (currently - Lithuanian University of Health Sciences, LUHS) in 1992.
+Since then the Department has successfully combined clinical practice, research and studies.
+The first Head was Antanas Pužas M.D., who was succeeded by Assoc.
+Prof. Dalia Daugėlienė in 2001 and by Assoc.
+Prof. Eglė Markūnienė in 2004.
+THe current Head of the Department is Prof. Rasa Tamelienė.

 Studies and research

-In 2011, the Department of Neonatology published the first course-book “Neonatology” in Lithuania.
-Researchers of the Department publish the results of their studies in Lithuanian and international scientific journals.
+In 2011, the first course-book “Neonatology” was published in Lithuania and textbooks about perinatology and pediatrics were produced in cooperation with the co-authors.
+Researchers of the Department publish their results in Lithuanian and international journals.